fabiog1901/SingleNodeCDPCluster/README.md

 You can use `kubectl get pods -n kube-system` to check if all the pods that the role `Master` is suppose to start have really started.

 You can also check the CDSW deployment status on CM > CDSW service > Instances > Master role > Processes > stdout.

-## Troubleshooting and known issues

-**Clock Offset**: the NTPD service which is required by Kudu and the Host is not installed.
-For the moment, just put `--use-hybrid-clock=false`  in Kudu's Configuration property `Kudu Service Advanced Configuration Snippet (Safety Valve) for gflagfile` and suppressed all other warnings.

 ### Docker device